kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 format or a ***block*** based format, at the discretion of the CSI driver.
 A portable backup application is expected to handle both such formats.

-- All the volumes in a given snapshot session must have the same CSI provisioner.
+- All the volumes in a given snapshot access session must have the same CSI provisioner.
-  The backup application must create separate snapshot sessions for volumes from different CSI provisioners.
+  The backup application must create separate snapshot access sessions for volumes from different CSI provisioners.

-- A snapshot session has a finite lifetime and will expire eventually.
+- A snapshot access session has a finite lifetime and will expire eventually.

 - The CSI driver's [Snapshot Session Service](#the-sp-snapshot-session-service) must be capable of serving metadata on a VolumeSnapshot